howerj/dbcc/readme.md

 To transmit a message, each signal has to be encoded, then the pack function will return a packed message.

+Some other notes:

+* Asserts can be disabled with a command line option
+* An option to force the encode/decode function to only use the double width floating point type has been added, so different function types do not have to be dealt with by the programmer.

 ## DBC file specification